hphelion/documentation/commercial/GA1/commercial.update-101-overview.md

 	Throughout the update process you may be asked for particular IP addresses or image IDs to perform a particular manual step.
 Steps on how to obtain these are listed in the [Update Prerequisites](/helion/openstack/update/prereqs/101/).

+5. After the update is complete:

+	* If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Servcer as a Service), upgrade DNSaaS.
+For installation instructions, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).

+	The process for updating DNSaaS is to uninstall the current version of DNSaaS, then runnig the update package to re-install.
+Do not attempt to install version 1.0.1 over the previous version.

-5. After the update is complete, review [Configuring Your Network Securely](/helion/openstack/install/security/) for information on configuring your HP Helion OpenStack deployment to protect against external abuse and insider abuse or administrative errors.
+	* Review [Configuring Your Network Securely](/helion/openstack/install/security/) for information on configuring your HP Helion OpenStack deployment to protect against external abuse and insider abuse or administrative errors.

 ## About the Update Options ## {#options}